Dropless Cataract Surgery

 • Convenience– It can be inconvenient or impossible for some patients to take up to 8 drops a day on a fixed schedule.
 If someone misses his or her eye drops, then a perfect surgery may have a less than ideal outcome.
 In addition, some patients have difficulty with instillation of eye drops due to arthritis or a strong blink reflex.
 ‘Dropless’ cataract surgery helps patients avoid this issue.

 • Cost– The standard eye drops can frequently run over $200 for patients, even when covered by insurance.
-For ‘dropless’ cataract surgery, we pay the cost of the medication.
+For ‘dropless’ cataract surgery, we pay for the cost of the medication.

 Disadvantages

-• Sometimes still need drops– For some patients (for example those with diabetes, macular degeneration, or high myopia), getting ‘dropless’ cataract surgery still requires a non-steroidal anti-inflammatory drop one time a day.
-Also in about 10% of ‘dropless’ cases, patients can develop rebound inflammation, usually occurring around 10 days after surgery.
-In these cases, patients will have to take a lower dose of steroid until the inflammation is controlled.
+• Need for a non-steroidal eye drop– For some patients (for example those with diabetes, macular degeneration, or high myopia), getting ‘dropless’ cataract surgery still requires a non-steroidal anti-inflammatory drop one time a day.

 We look forward to discussing if you will be able to take advantage of ‘dropless’ cataract surgery during your pre-operative visit with us.